SSWConsulting/SSW.Rules.Content/rules/follow-up-emails-effectively/rule.md

 ![Figure: Good example -  Use 1week@followupthen.com to be reminded of this email in one week](FollowUpThen.jpg)
 :::

-Note that you are sending this email thread to a 3rd party, so if you're dealing with any confidential information, strip it out before using this tool.
+Note: This email thread is sent to a 3rd party, so strip out any confidential information before using this tool.

-### #2 Outlook | Options | Delay Delivery
+### Email Alternative - Outlook | Options | Delay Delivery

+Delay delivery is an alternative to followupthen that involves scheduling emails to be sent later.
+It is integrated directly into outlook but Outlook must be open for it to send, and if someone writes back before the delay then it could become irrelevant.

+To use it:

 Write yourself an email in Outlook.
 Before pressing send, click **Options** | **Delay Delivery** , and then specify when you want to be reminded.